dpmaddalena/dpmaddalena.github.com/_posts/2013-12-28-treasure-hunters.md

 the surface, hastening
 the inevitable blush of rust,
 and other signs of softening
-that time conveys to human stuff ...
+that time conveys to human stuff.
-here, also, trucks by rubber pestle
+Here, also, trucks by rubber pestle
 cast-offs into jewels against
 the mortar of our gritty, ribboned,
 urban tracks.